revathskumar/blog.revathskumar.com/_drafts/2015-08-24-php-passing-anonymous-functions.md

 Recently when I was writing a PHP API wrapper for a external service, I thought of writing it as independent module which can be plugged into any PHP application.
 Everything went nice but when I need to do some logging I was forced to depended on application.

-So I thought of plugging a logger, but it didn't felt right for me since it complicate things.
-Then I came to know about [PHP Anonymous functions (Closures)](http://www.php.net/manual/en/functions.anonymous.php) which can be used to pass a function as a callback to another function just like in JavaScript.
+So I thought of plug in a logger.
+Then I came to know about [PHP Anonymous functions (Closures)](http://www.php.net/manual/en/functions.anonymous.php) which can be used to pass a function as a callback to another function like in JavaScript.

 So I modified my Api wrapper like